persado/persado.github.io/_posts/2019-12-17-engineering-job-ladder.md

           </ul>
           <h3>Domain Expertise</h3>
           <ul>
-            <li>You understand OS or networks and hardware well and can quickly debug complex issues and identify the major system bottlenecks.</li>
+            <li>You understand operating systems, networking and hardware well enough to quickly debug complex issues and identify the major system bottlenecks.</li>
             <li>You are able to identify opportunities to improve system’s reliability such as utilization, scalability, efficiency and drive the implementation.</li>
             <li>You know how complex distributed systems fail and look for ways to protect the software and system.</li>
             <li>You contribute to interviewing and assessing candidates to help us build a diverse and talented team.</li>
           </ul>
           <h3>Programming / Problem Solving / Delivery</h3>
           <ul>
-            <li>You write code that captures the essential nature of the solution and is appropriately flexible, reusable, efficient, and adaptable to changing requirements.</li>
+            <li>You write code that addresses the heart of the matter, avoiding over-engineered solutions, but that is also appropriately flexible, reusable, efficient and adaptable to changing requirements.</li>
             <li>You have a strong awareness of the ecosystem of tools and libraries available to you.</li>
             <li>You ensure high code quality in code reviews.</li>
           </ul>